 All right.

-But you g I need some numbers here.
+But I need some numbers here.

 No, no, no.

-I mean there's a lot of people waiting.
+There's a lot of people waiting.

-They wait until the closing costs have already been paid.
+The closing costs have already been paid.

-We're talking about people who have been foreclosed on or who are on the process being foreclosed on.
+We're talking about people who have been foreclosed on or who are on the process of being foreclosed on.

 Right.